-SFI Inc. owns the on-product labels shown in the SFI Standards and SFI Label Generator.
-The SFI tree/leaf design shown below is registered in the United States, Canada, Mexico, European Union, China, Japan, and South Korea.
+SFI Inc. owns the on-product labels shown in Appendix 2.
+The SFI "tree/leaf" design shown below is registered in the United States, Canada, Mexico, European Union, China, Japan and South Korea.

-SFI owns all right, title and interest in the foregoing marks and exercises legitimate control over the use of these on-product labels.
+The SFI program owns all right, title and interest in the foregoing marks and exercises legitimate control over the use of these on-product labels

-Qualified certified organizations or with a valid certificate issued by an accredited certification body may use the on-product labels upon receiving authorization from the SFI Office of Label Use and Licensing, provided the following conditions and limitations are strictly adhered to:
+Qualified organizations or with a valid certificate issued by an accredited certification body may use the on-product labels upon receiving authorization from the SFI Office of Label Use and Licensing, provided the following conditions and limitations are strictly adhered to: